 - All students seeking a Minor in Sustainability can double count a maximum of 2 courses toward their major and minor.
 The only exception being the students seeking a Dual Degree (BSArch and BSCE).
 These students can double count a maximum of 4 courses for their minor, 2 for each major.

 - A course that is not listed on the current list of approved course offerings can be proposed by a student to the Undergraduate Associate Dean for approval.

 - Students interested in pursuing this minor need to first, let their advisor know and then set up a meeting with Alyssa Fields to review their tracking sheet options.
-Upon confirmation the minor is possible, the advisor will approval and the Minor form is to be completed.
+Upon confirmation the minor is possible, the advisor will approve and the Minor form is to be completed.

 - For BAAS students, Areas of Interest can count toward the minor (these are not considered double counting).

 - For BSArch students, Program Electives can count toward the minor (these are not considered double counting).

 Advising will be undertaken by the School of Architecture & Planning.
 Contact Alyssa Fields at firstname.lastname@example.org for more information.